webtoknow/fx-trading-app/Week_09/Exercise/README.md

 ## <a name="exercise-II">Exercise II - Database Setup </a>

-1. Create the database schema **fxtrading**
+For this exercise do the following below with the help of the commands found in db_setup.sql

-2. Create the **transactions** table.
+1. Create a database named **fxtrading**
-The code is in transactions-table.sql under postgres folder of the initial fxtrading project.
+2. Create the **transactions** table on the above database
-3. Create user **fxowner** and grant him rights on fxtrading database and associated tables and sequences These operations are defined in users.sql under postgres folder of the inital project.
+3. Create user **fxuser** and grant him rights on fxtrading database and associated tables and sequences
-4. Insert static data in the transactions table.
-Use the inserts in file initial_transactions.sql
+4. Insert dummy test data in the transactions table

 Notes:
 1. Database connection properties are already set in /src/main/resources/application.properties.